jlee92603/StrokePrediction_Model/README.md

 ```

 ### Importing Libraries
-The following packages are imported:
+The following Python packages are imported:

 ```
 import numpy as np
 import pandas as pd # data processing